 On TV screens you can’t manually choose to lock resolution at a lower/higher setting if your stream is chugging, but Prime does at least let you know what resolution is being streamed in real-time – information that is surprisingly hard to come by elsewhere.
 (You can lock stream quality on mobile devices.)

-How does Prime Video work?
-UI and Functionality
+App and functionality: How does Prime Video work?

 Like every other streaming service in existence, Prime Video’s dashboard uses large thumbnails displayed in horizontal rows arranged by categories like “comedy” or “top movies”.
 A submenu at the top of the screen allows easy flipping between TV shows, movies, and kid-friendly content to suit the moment.

 The UI (user interface) is clear, simple and easy to parse at a glance.
 The genre rows don’t loop back around on themselves, meaning it can take a while to get back to where you started – a minor irritation, but something Netflix manages to avoid with its carousel.